isb-cgc/readthedocs/docs/source/sections/GDCTutorials/FromGDCtoISBCGC.rst

 Since the GDC is mostly aimed at storing data and the ISB-CGC is aimed at making use of that data there are some differences between the two that you need to understand before starting:

   * While the ISB-CGC does have all the *data* from the GDC, it doesn't have all the *files* from the GDC.
 This is because we've stored the anaylzed data ("Level 3") in BigQuery tables rather than as files.
 In fact, the only files stored at ISB-CGC are the raw, "Level 1" files.
 So unless you plan on re-analyzing data from scratch, you can dive straight into BigQuery.
+  * GDC file manifests can be directly imported into BigQuery
-  * GDC manifests aren't directly importable into ISB-CGC.
+  * GDC case manifests aren't directly importable into ISB-CGC.
 A bit of manipulation needs to happen to make them useful in ISB-CGC.

 Output from  GDC
 =================

 GDC has two different outputs for users once they've finished doing their selections, the file manifest and the case table export.
 In the example shown below, various filters were set to produce a cohort of 83 cases from the three TCGA kidney cancers and that cohort has 1,790 files on hand at the GDC.

+..image:: GDC Set Creation.png

 A file manifest can be dowloaded simply by clicking on the *Download Manifest button*.
 To create a list of the cases, swith to the Cases tab and click on the Export Table JSON button.